Versent/saml2aws/README.md

 ```

 Running saml2aws with --exec-profile flag:

+When using '--exec-profile' I can assume-role into a different AWS account without re-authenticating.
+Note that it
+does not re-authenticate since we are already authenticated via the SSO account.

 ```
 saml2aws exec --exec-profile roleIn2ndAwsAccount aws sts get-caller-identity {
     "UserId": "YOOYOOYOOYOOYOOA:/myAccountName",
     "Account": "123456789012",
-    "Arn": "arn:aws:sts::123456789012:assumed-role/myAccountName"  # When using '--exec-profile' I can assume-role into a                                                                        # different AWS account without re-authenticating.
-                                                                   # Note that it does not re-authenitcate since we are
-                                                                   # alredy authenticated via the SSO account
+    "Arn": "arn:aws:sts::123456789012:assumed-role/myAccountName"
 }
 ```